nicusX/cc-flink-terraform-rbac/README.md

 > The roles *DeveloperManage* on all topics, and *DeveloperWrite* on all Schema Registry subjects assigned to `statements-runner` are required only to execute `CREATE TABLE` statements.

+> ⚠️ Setting the *Assigner* role in the UI works the other way around: you go to the Access details of `statements-runner` (the target, not the assigner), select "+ Add role assignment", select the `app-manager` Service Account and the role *Assigner*.

 ### API Keys